sharmainec/tp/docs/DeveloperGuide.md

 The import feature uses the `CSVReader` class from the `OpenCSV` package to check if the given CSV file is in the correct CSV format.
 This logic is encapsulated in the `importCsvFileContent` method in `FileUtil`.
 During the execution of the `import` command, the CSV content is further validated to be valid flashcards and are not duplicates before they are added to the flashcard list.

-The following sequence diagrams show how the `import` command works:
+The following *Sequence Diagrams* show how the `import` command works:

 [![](images/ImportSequenceDiagram.png)](images/ImportSequenceDiagram.png)